DinnerDinner/NFC-Android-Tap-to-Pay-with-Wallet/README.md

 The key innovation lies in combining NFC-based identity confirmation with internal, app-contained balance shifting.
 This enables realistic peer-to-peer tap transactions while maintaining legal and architectural simplicity.
 It empowers developers and testers to create fully functioning mock-fintech experiences — and potentially, with further security infrastructure, evolve into a real-world peer payment product.

 A PostgreSQL database hosted in Docker, with a FastAPI backend and a Kotlin-based mobile development stack.
-Good job on reading all that :)
+You read all that?
+Good boy ;)